project-copacetic/copa-action/README.md

 ```

 Then, supply the resulting socket path (`$SOCKET`) as the input `custom-socket` for the Copa Action to connect to.
+**Note: Copa Action will load the image to the default docker context, not the "setup-docker-action" context.**

 ### Option 3: Buildkit in a container
 To connect via buildkit in a container, provide the input `buildkit-version`.
 Copa Action will create a buildkit container with that version to connect to.